Pressure Cooker Pinto Bean and Ground Beef Stew

 This recipe has been added to a new category called Weekend Food Prep to help you find recipes you can prep or cook on the weekend and eat during the week!

-- 1 cup dried pinto beans, unsoaked (or can use 2 cans pinto beans, rinsed and drained)
+- 1 cup dried pinto beans, unsoaked (see notes)

-- about 2 T olive oil, divided (will depend on your pan)
+- 2 T olive oil, divided (will depend on your pan)